C H U R C H R E F O R M S E R I E S

 “They shall raise their voices against the malicious ones…” Mark 16:17

-No wonder these church “leaders” are losing “their” flock, especially the men in “their” congregation.
-As expected, these “leaders” have a greater success in retaining an unusually preponderant female audience.
+No wonder these church “leaders” are losing “their” flocks, especially the men in “their” congregations.
+As expected, these “leaders” have a greater success in retaining unusually preponderant female audiences.

 “… those who creep into households and make captives of gullible women…” 2 Timothy 3:6

 Men are leaving their congregations in droves because the Holy Spirit is stirring their spirits.
 These men sense that something is amiss, but most of them can’t really put their fingers on it.
 They have been so brainwashed by the current unbiblical system that the resulting cacophony in their heads is drowning the voice of the Holy Spirit.

 These preachers have mangled their capacity to understand the Word of God.
 They have turned them into passive lazies who only go through the motion of “going to church” in order to be entertained by their “teachings,” while getting a few goosebumps during opening acts.
 They have thus stifled the Spiritual Gifts of these men by preventing them from biblically participating in the gathering as they should.

 These men really need to be disconnected from their congregations in order to heal and learn to recognize the voice of their true Master, Jesus Christ.
 And so the Holy Spirit surgically removes them.